gradus/node-equip/README.md

 app.router.get('*', equip(middleware));
 ```

-## Or, use it like a regular middleware:
+## Use it like a regular middleware:

 ```js